cardboardai/boardgame-bookie/boardgames/seafall/captains_log/captain_kyle/game_11.md

 1. Try to make my strategy modular (2 or 3 turns each module) and therefore more flexible.

 ### Key Advisors
+* The Bosun: At the end of your turn, before exhausting the Bosun, refresh any advisor in your council room.
 * The Historian: When you research, keep 1 extra card.
 * The Treasure Hunter: You may keep all the cards you draw when you research.
-* The Master Thief
-* The Bosun: At the end of your turn, before exhausting the Bosun, refresh any advisor in your council room.
-* The Cannoneer
-* The Patriot
-* The Pirate
-* The Clerk
-* The Contractor
-* The Blackmailer
-* The Politician

-There could be a potentially awesome combo with research cards by using The Bosun along with The Historian or The Treasure Hunter.
+There is an awesome combo to collect research cards by using The Bosun along with The Historian or The Treasure Hunter.

-### SeaFall opening
+### SeaFall opening (Phase I)

-#### Winter
+#### First Winter
 * Starting gold is 12g (home province) + 3g (rubble) + 9g (title bonus)
 * Activate Taxachusetts -6g
 * Collect wood (taxa) and 3g (rubble)